chamithKavinda/Coffee-Shop-POS-JavaEE-Backend/README.md

 # Project Components
 ## Front-end
 The front-end of Caffeine Corner is crafted to offer a user-friendly interface with seamless interaction.
-It utilizes HTML, CSS, jQuery, and AJAX to create a dynamic web application, ensuring a smooth user experience.
+It utilizes HTML, CSS, jQuery, and Fetch to create a dynamic web application, ensuring a smooth user experience.

 ## Back-end
 The back-end of Caffeine Corner handles server-side operations, data processing, and business logic.